desktop/desktop/docs/contributing/setup-macos.md

 pyenv install
 ```

-3. Verify you have the right version by running `python --version` again
+3. Verify you have the right version by running `python --version` again:

 ```shellsession
 $ python --version
 ```

-If you see the output `Python 2.7`, you're good to go.
+If you see the output `Python 2.7.x`, you're good to go!

 ## Xcode Command Line Tools

-1. Run this command to install the Xcode command line tools.
-If you already have them, it'll say so!
+Run this command to install the Xcode command line tools.

 ```shellsession
 xcode-select --install
 ```

+If you already have them, it'll say so!